sethblackburn/MOOC-Practice-and-Exercises-2/README.md

 # MOOC-Practice-and-Exercises-2

-This repository contains simple Java programs, escalating in complexity in chronological order, based on free-form practice and specific exercises with MOOC, found at: https://materiaalit.github.io/2013-oo-programming/.
+This repository contains simple Java programs, escalating in complexity in chronological order, based on free-form practice and specific exercises with MOOC.fi Java (2013 Version), found at: https://materiaalit.github.io/2013-oo-programming/.

 # Contents
 -Initial number is the relevant MOOC chapter; "Ex" denotes a specific prescribed exercise (if any); ends with worded description